 Why it makes sense to plan ahead

-As a digital nomad, when you combine travel with work, you won’t always be sitting at a desk or find yourself in the vicinity of a laptop-friendly cafe.
+As a digital nomad, when you combine travel with work, you won’t always be sitting at a desk or find yourself in the vicinity of a laptop-friendly cafe or a coworking space.
 You want to plan ahead.

-Assign the relevant tasks to the appropriate time windows the night before, and save yourself any time-wasting hesitations on the next day.
+Assign the relevant tasks to the appropriate time windows the night before.
+That way you will save yourself any time-wasting hesitations on the next day.

 Planning ahead saves you not only time, but also a lot of mental energy.
 Decision making in general can take up too much energy that you can otherwise dedicate to other things.
 In psychology this is called “decision fatigue”.